Test Integration: Advertising

 Initialize the SDK

-Import the StreamLayer class into your Application class and initialize the SDK when the app is created using StreamLayer.initializedApp() function with the SDK key.
+Import the StreamLayer class into your Application class and initialize the SDK in onCreate() using StreamLayer.initializeApp() with your SDK API Key:

 import io.streamlayer.sdk.StreamLayer